blex-max/expos/README.md

 plus comparison to background via monte-carlo simulation.
 Useful for inspecting and flagging false postive variants.

-Core functionality all present but niceties and guard rails are not.
+Core functionality present but niceties and guard rails are not.

+NOT CURRENTLY EXTENDED TO INDELS.
+The concept applies, but at this stage the program has only been applied to SNPs and almost certainly won't work for indels.
+I'll add indel support in Jan 2026.

 More extensive documentation TODO!